 However, given the importance of prayer during Ramadan, Muslim employees may wish to take more frequent breaks throughout the day to pray.

-Employers should approach these requests sensitively and should encourage employees who are observing Ramadan to take rest breaks where needed.
+Employers should approach these requests sensitively and encourage employees observing Ramadan to take rest breaks when needed.

 In addition, ACAS and the EHRC recommend that employers allow Muslim staff longer on Fridays for Jummah prayers by starting their working day earlier.

-Allowing Muslim employees to work remotely removes the need for them to commute, which could be draining for a fasting employee.
+Allowing Muslim employees to work remotely also removes the need to commute, which can be draining for a fasting employee, and provides greater flexibility for them to balance work and religious commitments.

 Be flexible with annual leave requests